cosmopaladin/project-1/README.md

   - This data was removed during analysis
 - There is some unexplained 0 or empty values in this data that was removed

-## Interesting Outliers, data cleaning, and caveats with the data sources
+## Interesting Outliers, and caveats with the data sources
 - Alaska (As this is only domestic air travel, and there's no all in the US ground route.
 Plus weather)
 - Delaware (has odd/inconsistent flight scheduals)
 - The data sets used are not intended for production, but mostly for educational purposes